milliondollarscript/milliondollarscript/readme.txt

 * Fix: Improved tooltip handling for multiple grids to ensure tooltips work consistently on all grids.
 * Fix: Resolved 'headers already sent' errors in process-pixels.php and clear-orders.php by proper handling of form submissions through admin-post.php.
 * Fix: Improved consistency of admin notices by using the Notices class throughout the plugin.
+* Fix: Tooltip AJAX content not loading on second grid when multiple grids are displayed on the same page.

 = 2.5.10 =
 * Fix Payment page redirects and other redirects, also implement more AJAX messages as well as AJAX redirects.